-The torch system uses oxygen and these commonly available pressurized fuel gases: acetylene, hydrogen, propane, propylene, natural gas, or gas with oxygen.
+The torch uses oxygen and these commonly available pressurized fuel gases: acetylene, hydrogen, propane, propylene, or natural gas.
+The smallest tip (size 2) can only be used satisfactorily with acetylene and hydrogen fuel gases.

 NOTICE - When using natural gas, a minimum of 1 psig (6.9 kPa) is required at the torch.
-Higher pressures may be necessary for use with multiple flame tips.
+Higher pressures are necessary for use with heating tips.